QAnon Supporter Who Made Bigoted Videos Wins Ga. Primary, Likely Heading To Congress

 "Let me explain something to you, Muhammad," she said in one video.
 "We already have equality and justice for all Americans.
 Muslims are not being held back in any way ... what you people want is special treatment.
 You want to rise above us."

-Greene also said that generations of Black and Hispanic men have been held down by "being in gangs and dealing drugs," not by anything white people have done; that both white supremacists and members of the Black Lives Matter movement are "idiots"; and that in seeking the Black vote, Democrats are "trying to keep the black people in a modern-day form of slavery."
+Greene also said that generations of Black and Hispanic men have been held down by "being in gangs and dealing drugs," not by anything white people have done; that both white supremacists and members of the Black Lives Matter movement are "idiots"; and that in seeking the Black vote, Democrats are "trying to keep the Black people in a modern-day form of slavery."

 Democrats are the real racists, Greene said, stating that "the most mistreated group of people in the United States today are white males."